Ubudu/IOS-SDK/README.md

     var window: UIWindow?

     func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {
-        // Override point for customization after application launch. var ubuduSDK = UbuduSDK.sharedInstance() as UbuduSDK
+        var ubuduSDK = UbuduSDK.sharedInstance() as UbuduSDK
         let namespace : NSString = "634b207ee2f313c109c58675b44324ac2d41e61e"
-        ubuduSDK.appNamespace=namespace
+        ubuduSDK.appNamespace = namespace

+        // BEGIN Optional profiling step
-        // Optional profiling step: if user as enabled advertising, we add the idfa as the external id of the user
+        // If user as enabled advertising, we add the idfa as the external id of the user
         // in order to  allow cross-application advertsing targeting.
 The id used by the hosting application could be used as well
-        // We could also add tags which can be used to target interactions;
-        var idfa_mgr = ASIdentifierManager.sharedManager() as ASIdentifierManager
+        // We could also add tags which could be used to target interactions var idfa_mgr = ASIdentifierManager.sharedManager() as ASIdentifierManager
         var idfa_s : NSString?
         if idfa_mgr.advertisingTrackingEnabled {